 Some takeaway coffee cups are technically recyclable.
 However, most of them have a thin plastic coating inside, which prevents them from undergoing the normal recycling process.
 Also, they can be contaminated with liquid, making recycling more difficult.

 These days, more and more people are becoming aware of the coffee cup issues.
 Many cafes in the country have made efforts to overcome the problem by offering eco-friendlier options to their customers.

 Moreover, the Australian government does its part by establishing coffee cup recycling programs and initiatives to increase the country’s recycling capacity.
 Read this article to know more.

 Why Coffee Cup Recycling is Important

 Coffee cups’ recyclability and rate of recycling have been a significant concern in the country.
-Australia has only recycled a very small proportion of the total coffee cups disposed of every year.
+Australia has only recycled a very small proportion of the coffee cups disposed of yearly.

 Due to some recyclability concerns, the disposable cups’ recycling process cannot proceed as normal.
 But, with many companies promoting them as recyclables, a huge volume of cups ended up in yellow recycling bins, contaminating the rest of the recyclables.

 There are few reasons why dealing with coffee cups is important —their contribution to the total litter and their potential to pollute and contaminate the curbside recycling stream.